 - Change width to read 25% (when the Proportions box is checked, both the width and height will be reduced by 25%).

 - If necessary, go to Image -> Rotate, and select the correct number of degrees so that it will be right side up.

-- Now it is time to put your painting together.
+Now it is time to put your image together

-- Go to Image -> Canvas Size, change the width to 5 inches and the height to 6 inches.
+- Go to Image -> Canvas Size, change the width to five inches and the height to six inches.
 This will give you enough room to assemble the painting.

-- Next, add 3 more layers to the image, one for each of the quarters (or two layers if it is halves).
+Next, add three more layers to the image, one for each of the quarters (or two layers if it is halves).